-There are many more such foods and they differ from culture to culture.
+There are much more such foods and they differ from culture to culture.
 Fruits like figs and strawberry and recommended by some people experienced in such matters.
 Avocado and oysters find their way to a lot of lists.

 There are some dangerous and natural chemical based libido enhancers as well, the most infamous one among these being The Spanish Fly.
 Read about at the very end of this fascinating article about the connection between religion and aphrodisiacs here

 One of the endearing images from the Indian context is a mother entering the bridal chamber just before the lights are about to turn off and leaving a glass full of Saffron and Badam milk to strengthen the resolve of her son.